eigenhombre/miners/README.md

 4 hours have elapsed, with no trips in flight.
 9 hours have elapsed, with no trips in flight.
 19 hours have elapsed, with no trips in flight.
-2 days have elapsed, with no trips in flight.
-3 days have elapsed, with no trips in flight.
-6 days have elapsed, with no trips in flight.
-Miss Vin leaves from ORI5908 to DEMON2669, a distance of 1818 light seconds.
+Laec Rcel leaves on the Light Dragonfish from AMECLAVAN3515 to GEOR7193, a distance of 4742 light seconds.
+2 days have elapsed, with one trip in flight.
-13 days have elapsed, with one trip in flight.
+3 days have elapsed, with one trip in flight.
-Miss Vin has arrived at DEMON2669, after 5 days
-Iann Nel starts traveling to IC9164 from EE4543, beginning a voyage of 3852 light seconds.
+The Fancy Blue Grosbeak, carrying Lady Fran Elyn Merrill Denis, starts traveling to LU3111 from HI9473, beginning a voyage of 3318 light seconds.
-26 days have elapsed, with one trip in flight.
-Iann Nel arrives at IC9164, after 8 days
-Iann Nel leaves from IC9164 to NIC63, a distance of 3115 light seconds.
-After 7 days, Iann Nel arrives at NIC63,
+Heriberto Romaine begins a voyage of 1809 light seconds on the Cloudy Cicada, from LANDILLA3684 to TONIV487.
-Vicenta IV departs from LI5970 to INDANDR5151, a distance of 2517 light seconds.
+Aritrelore Rolvaali Uiessi To Chiquita Etsuko III departs on the Light Fennec Fox from TTE7421 to LIE8264, a distance of 3431 light seconds.
+The Fancy Polish Lowland Sheepdog, carrying Ms. Drahu Long Bra, starts traveling to LAUR9421 from ANDI2366, beginning a voyage of 4184 light seconds.
-52 days have elapsed, with one trip in flight.
+6 days have elapsed, with five trips in flight.
-Vicenta IV has arrived at INDANDR5151, after 6 days Dr. Im Domonique departs from LEELISSNNE1252 to JOHNUE7216, a distance of 2754 light seconds.
+Danica Antoya Kenneth Dusty Lorena departs on the Poised Cross Fox from OND4944 to OS1849, a distance of 2543 light seconds.
-Dr. Im Domonique arrives at JOHNUE7216, after 7 days Vicenta IV starts traveling to KATH1402 from INDANDR5151, beginning a voyage of 1614 light seconds.
+The Old-Fashioned Peacock Spider, carrying Mr. And Raguel, starts traveling to RITA6597 from ILLE8548, beginning a voyage of 2763 light seconds.
-Iann Nel begins a voyage of 3198 light seconds, from NIC63 to ARIA7390.
+Herr Feli Cobri begins a voyage of 1504 light seconds on the Long Golden-Crowned Flying Fox, from ANGECHRI7285 to OY5249.
-Vicenta IV arrives at KATH1402, after 5 days
-After 7 days, Iann Nel arrives at ARIA7390,
-Miss Vin starts traveling to ANTBR47 from DEMON2669, beginning a voyage of 1753 light seconds.
-After 5 days, Miss Vin arrives at ANTBR47,
-103 days have elapsed, with no trips in flight.
+13 days have elapsed, with eight trips in flight.
+Elke Erin Taneka Lena Land Ngriekr begins a voyage of 1611 light seconds on the Precious Italian Greyhound, from LIS5739 to NNE6927.
+Ndra Edyth Tonita Esq. departs on the Colorful Bandicoot from SIEAROL8398 to KAT5764, a distance of 2008 light seconds.
 Thanks for using miners!
 ```